2016 Nenzing shooting: Attack

 At around 3:00 in the morning, the 27-year-old male got into a fight with a woman at the parking lot next to a music concert in Nenzing, in the Vorarlberg region of Austria, organised by a motorbike club.
-He then went to his car, got an illegal-obtained Zastava M92 AK-type assault rifle out of it and then moved into the concert crowd, opening fire.
+He then went to his car, got an illegally obtained Zastava M92 AK-type assault rifle out of it and then moved into the concert crowd, opening fire.
 According to the police, 150 people were present at the concert ground at that time.
 After firing into the crowd, the perpetrator returned to the parking lot, where he took his own life.
 According to media reports, the woman involved in the argument was his girlfriend and remained unhurt.
 Two people were killed in the attack, while eleven were left injured.
 Two of the injured suffered life-threatening wounds.
 The two deceased victims were men, 33 and 48 years old respectively.

 The police told the press that the perpetrator came from the region, but refused to make any statement about a past criminal record or whether he owned a licence for the weapon.